a-dubs/tetris-ai-simulation/README.md

 # Tetris Min-Max A.I. & Custom Simulation

-Creating a simulation of tetris from scratch that is both playable by a user, as well as both of the AI's I developed
+Creating a simulation of tetris from scratch that is playable by a user and both AI's I developed

 <br>